Camuy, Puerto Rico: Business

 There's an active manufacturing industry in the city, including companies such as Alaska based Cazador Apparel, Seamless Textiles, Hanes, Best Quality Coop and Camuy Furniture Warehouse.
 SNC Technical Services is another textile manufacturer in Camuy which picked up production in 2019.

 In terms of commercial development, several fast foods franchises, banks and stores can be found in Camuy.
 Two strip malls are also planned to be constructed in the city.

 Tourism plays an important role in Camuy's economy due in part to the Rio Camuy Caves, and Camuy's public beaches.

 Government

 All municipalities in Puerto Rico are administered by a mayor, elected every four years.
 The current mayor of Camuy is Gabriel Hernández Rodríguez, of the New Progressive Party (PNP).
+He was first elected at the 2020 general elections.

 The city belongs to the Puerto Rico Senatorial district III, which is represented by two Senators.
-In 2008, José Emilio González Velázquez and Angel Martínez Santiago were elected as District Senators.
+In 2024, Brenda Pérez Soto and Gabriel González, both from the New Progressive Party (PNP), were elected as District Senators.